oracle/terraform-provider-oci/website/docs/r/database_db_system.html.markdown

 	* For virtual machine shapes, the number of CPU cores and memory
 	* For bare metal and Exadata shapes, the number of CPU cores, storage, and memory
 * `source_db_system_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the DB system.
 * `sparse_diskgroup` - True, if Sparse Diskgroup is configured for Exadata dbsystem, False, if Sparse diskgroup was not configured.
+Only applied for Exadata shape.
 * `ssh_public_keys` - The public key portion of one or more key pairs used for SSH access to the DB system.
 * `state` - The current state of the DB system.
 * `subnet_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the subnet the DB system is associated with.